-The U.S. FDA granted authorization for Platform 1 to be marketed in the U.S. as IQOS on April 30, 2019 after a 2-year review of our Premarket Tobacco Product Application (PMTA).
+The U.S. FDA granted authorization for our Tobacco Heating System, THS to be marketed in the U.S. as IQOS on April 30, 2019 after a 2-year review of our Premarket Tobacco Product Application (PMTA).
 Learn more about our PMTA application.
 Last week, the FDA took the opportunity to explain their reasoning for granting that authorization.

 The webcast was hosted by Dr. Priscilla Callahan-Lyon, Deputy Director for the Division of Individual Health Science in the Office of Science, Center for Tobacco Products.
 Dr. Callahan-Lyon is a medical doctor (MD) with 20 years in private practice as a pulmonologist and 10 years with FDA (both on the drug and tobacco sides).
 She served as the lead technical reviewer for the PMTAs.

 As a start, Dr. Callahan-Lyon clarified a couple of important points with regards to the PMTA.
 “No tobacco product is safe.
 A tobacco product authorization does not use a safety and efficacy standard.
 It’s a completely different frame of reference.
 We do not approve a tobacco product; we authorize them for marketing…Also, there isn’t a specific regulatory definition for Appropriate for Protection of the Public Health (APPH).
 So, this is a standard that we have imposed if we determine the marketing of the product has the potential to result in decreasing morbidity and or mortality than we can find it to be appropriate for the protection of public health at this point in time.
 This standard may change depending upon the marketing environment of the future.”